implico/frontend-starter/README.md

 The dispatcher, defined in `core.js` as `APP.core.init`, performs the following operations when iterating APP.module:
 * checks if module has the `_check` function; if so and it returns a truthy value, initializes it (invokes `init` method)
-* otherwise it runs the `APP.core.isModule` with the page id (the current iteration key, like `index`); if it returns a truthy value, initializes the module
+* otherwise it runs the `APP.core.isModule` with the page id as a parameter (the current iteration key, like `index`); if it returns a truthy value, initializes the module

-`APP.core.isModule` just checks if an element with `id="page-[page-id]"` is found (or with one of ids, if you pass an array; you can also pass a prepend-string selector as the second parameter, it is by default `&quot;#page-&quot;`).
+`APP.core.isModule` just checks if an element with `id="module-[page-id]"` is found (or with one of ids, if you pass an array; you can also pass a prepend-string selector as the second parameter, it is by default `"#module-"`).
 As you can see, the module (controller) dispatching is based on existence of the same element used for CSS styling.

 Summarizing the example, respectively:
 * layout module is always initialized (`_check` function always returns `true`)
-* index module does not have a `_check` function, so it is initialized when an element with id="page-index" is found
+* index module does not have a `_check` function, so it is initialized when an element with id="module-index" is found
 * news module is initialized when an element with id="news" or id="news-list" is found

 Of course, you can place any conditions in the `_check` function.